benedict-armstrong/ComputerVision/lab05/writeup/main.typ

 = Mean-Shift

-The mean-shift algorithm can be split into five steps:
+The mean-shift algorithm can be split into four steps which are repeated until convergence:
 - Calculate distances between pixels
 - Calculate weights for each pixel based on distance
 - Calculate the mean of the pixels weighted by the weights
 - Update the pixels to the mean
-- Repeat until convergence (or number of steps reached)

 == Calculating Distances
 I simply used numpy's `linalg.norm` function to calculate the distances for all pixels from a given pixel.